A lit-up diesel particulate filter warning light looks like a piped box with dots in the middle, but this can vary by manufacturer.

 Can I Drive with the DPF Warning Light On?

-Once the DPF light is illuminated, this is a sign that your DPF filter is nearly fully blocked.
+Once this exhaust warning light is illuminated, this is a sign that your DPF filter is nearly fully blocked.

 Though your vehicle won’t stop running when the light turns on, keeping driving can cause further issues with reduced vehicle performance, decreased fuel efficiency or even engine damage.